 This beach is a little further out towards Paphos, but well worth the trip.
 A touch further west than the Baths of Aphrodite, the coastline here is ruggedly beautiful, and more or less untouched by tourists or businesses.
 You'll have the opportunity to soak up the rays or watch the sunset with next to no interruption, and you're close enough to civilisation that you can pop back to town for a bite to eat.
 What's more, the sea here is shallow, making it ideal for first time paddlers.

-If you're heading east to Pomos, Paradise Beach is definitely worth visiting on your way.
+If you're heading east to Pomos, Paradise Beach is definitely worth visiting during Paphos holidays.
 It's not far from Latchi, and offers a cosy little cove tucked away in the embrace of some grand grey cliffs.
 Pebbles and shingle make up most of its surface, but the views of the sea and the cliffside trails can't be beaten.